mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 ## Working and Meeting Across the Globe

 ### Work Anywhere

-We’re headquartered in Palo Alto, California, and like many open source companies a large portion of Mattermost, Inc. works across the globe.
+We’re headquartered in Palo Alto, California and, like many open source companies, a large portion of Mattermost, Inc. works across the globe.
 We run as a distributed, high performance and high trust team using a few principles:

-#### 1) Work Anywhere with Good Internet
+#### 1. Work Anywhere with Good Internet

-Working from anywhere means more time with loved ones, no commute and controlling everything about your workspace.
+Working from anywhere means more time with loved ones, no commute, and controlling everything about your workspace.

 The one requirement is having the ability to occassionally [join video calls using Zoom](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux) between 8am and 1pm California time, which requires a good enough internet connection.

 Recommended download/upload speeds should be 8 Mbps/512 kbps for smooth group calling and screensharing, with a bare minimum of 4 Mbps/128 kbps.
 The [Ookla Speed Test](https://www.speedtest.net/) can be used to check your internet speed.

 There are exceptions to this requirement, for example: part-time roles that don’t need to take meetings, or roles providing support outside core meeting hours.
 Hiring Managers and Recruiters will indicate any time zone requirements for specific roles and/or teams.

 We are continually expanding where we can hire staff, updated lists can be found [here](https://handbook.mattermost.com/contributors/join-us)

-#### 2) Be Explicit
+#### 2. Be Explicit

 Working in a distributed organization means it may take time before a person reads your message and responds, so make sure you are clear.